rivolli/mfe/README.md

 ## Developer notes

-In the current version, the meta-feature extractor only support classification problems.
-In a near future we plan to add clustering and regression measures and also support MtL evaluation measures.
+In the current version, the meta-feature extractor supports only classification problems.
+The authors plan to extend the package to add clustering and regression measures and to support MtL evaluation measures.
 For more specific information on how to extract each group of measures, please refer to the functions documentation page and the examples contained therein.
-For a general overview of the `mfe` package, please look up the associated vignette.
+For a general overview of the `mfe` package, please have a look at the associated vignette.

 To cite `mfe` in publications use: Rivolli, A., Garcia, L. P. F., de Carvalho, A. C. P. L. F. (2017). mfe: Meta-Feature Extractor.
 R package version 0.1.0. http://CRAN.R-project.org/package=mfe